Bracket Order

 Login to LYNX+ and search the product you would like to Buy or Sell by ISIN, Name or Ticker.

 Select the Buy or Sell button in the top-right corner, the order ticket will open on the right side.
-Here you can define your primary order and to attach a Bracket Order you can decide to add them via the + Optional Order Attachments icon.
+Here you may define your primary order and to attach a Bracket Order you can decide to add them via the + Optional Order Attachments icon.

 After defining your Profit Taker and Stop Loss, you can review the order details in the Summary.